Carolina Uccelli

-Carolina Uccelli (1810–1885) was an Italian composer known for opera.
+Carolina Uccelli (1810–1858) was an Italian composer known for opera.

 Biography

+Carolina Pazzini was born into a minor noble family in Florence and married Filippo Uccelli, a prominent surgeon from Pisa who supported her music career.

-Carolina Uccelli (Pazzini) was born in Florence and made her debut as a composer with the performance of the sacred opera Saul at the Teatro della Pergola on 21 June 1830.
+She made her debut as a composer with the performance of the sacred opera Saul at the Teatro della Pergola in Florence on 21 June 1830.
 Uccelli wrote both libretto and music for the opera.
-A two-act melodrama Anna di Resburo with libretto by Gaetano Rossi was performed in Naples in 1832.
+A two-act melodrama Anna di Resburgo with a libretto by Gaetano Rossi was performed in Naples in 1832.
+It employed a libretto previously set by Meyerbeer in his opera Emma di Resburgo (1819).
+It enjoyed only two performances.
+Its failure is generally ascribed to the similarity of its plot to Donizetti's Lucia di Lammermoor, which had proved a great success just a month earlier in Naples.
 The overture of her opera Eufemio da Messina was performed in Milan in 1833.

+At some point she won a testimonial from Rossini, who noted her "expressiveness and elegance in declamation and melody".

-Uccelli's husband died in 1843, and she moved to Paris with her daughter Giulia.
+When her husband died in 1843, Uccelli moved to Paris with her daughter Giulia.
 The two women performed concert tours in Belgium, the Netherlands and Switzerland.
-Uccelli died in Paris in 1885.
+Uccelli died in Florence in 1858.

+Anna di Resburgo had its modern premiere on 20 July 2024 in Montclair, New Jersey, in a staging by Teatro Nuovo.
+Alex Ross, writing in The New Yorker, said it "gives the impression of a wide-ranging musical mind that possesses historical consciousness and experimental intelligence in equal measure".
+He had reservations about some of her innovations, but praised her modifications to the libretto and thought that "throughout, Uccelli’s orchestration adds fascinating nuances to the narrative".
+In the New York Times Joshua Barone was equally enthusiastic.